Imdad Hussaini

-Imdad Hussaini (ﺍﻣﺪﺍﺩ ﺣﺴﻴﻨﻲ, ﺍﻣﺪﺍﺩ ﺣﺴﻴﻨﻰ; 10 March 1940 – 27 August 2022) was a Pakistani Sindhi poet and an Urdu language writer.
+Imdad Hussaini (ﺍﻣﺪﺍﺩ ﺣﺴﻴﻨﻲ, ﺍﻣﺪﺍﺩ ﺣﺴﻴﻨﻰ; 10 March 1940 – 27 August 2022) was a Pakistani Sindhi poet and Urdu language writer.

 Early life and career

 Imdad Hussaini was a poet, short story writer, scholar and lyricist.
 Many singers including Abida Parveen, Bilquis Khanum, Arshad Mehmood, Robina Qureshi and Zarina Baloch have sung his songs for Radio Pakistan and Pakistan Television.
 He was born in Tikharu, a village on the left bank of the River Indus in Hyderabad District, Sindh.
 His father's name was Syed Fazal Mohammed Shah, who was the first cousin of Syed Miran Mohammad Shah, the second speaker of the Sindh Assembly.
 Imdad Hussaini was an educationist by profession.
 He did M.A. in Sindhi literature.
-He worked in various literary Institutions of Sindh, such as the Sindhi Adabi Board, the Sindh Textbook Board, the Institute of Sindhology and served as a member Board of Governors of the Sindhi Language Authority.
-He was Secretary of Sindhi Adabi Board during 1992–1993, editor of Sindhi Adabi Board's literary journal, Mehran (quarterly) from 1977 to 1979 and its managing editor from 2004 to 2006.
+He worked in various literary institutions of Sindh, such as the Sindhi Adabi Board, the Sindh Textbook Board, the Institute of Sindhology and served on the Board of Governors of the Sindhi Language Authority.
+He was Secretary of Sindhi Adabi Board during 1992–1993, editor of the board's literary journal, Mehran, from 1977 to 1979, and its managing editor from 2004 to 2006.